-The Mayo Clinic Alumni Association Humanitarian Achievement Award acknowledges significant contributions — beyond any volunteer service to Mayo — by an alumnus or alumna of Mayo’s education programs to the welfare of a community, country or humanity.
+The Mayo Clinic Alumni Association Humanitarian Award acknowledges significant contributions — beyond any volunteer service to Mayo — by an alumnus or alumna of Mayo’s education programs to the welfare of a community, country or humanity.
 It recognizes individuals who enrich the lives of people through service in the areas of public health or public service.

 The recipient(s) will demonstrate the commitment of the Mayo brothers to serving humanity.
 As William J. Mayo, M.D., said, “Any person who had physical strength, intellectual capacity or unusual opportunity held such endowments in trust to do with them for others in proportion to his gifts.”